 A. The COVID pandemic has caused widespread economic distress across the United States, with the stress of job loss compounded in many cases by the loss of employer-sponsored health coverage.

 Fortunately, the CARES Act and subsequent government regulations have provided many Americans with additional unemployment benefits that would not normally have been available.
-And the Affordable Care Act ensured that Americans losing their health coverage would be able to transition to an individual-market health plan, regardless of their medical history.
+And the Affordable Care Act ensured that Americans losing their health insurance coverage would be able to transition to an individual-market health plan, regardless of their medical history.
 It also made Medicaid available – in most states – to people whose monthly income fell to no more than 138 percent of the federal poverty level.
 (For a single person, that’s about $1,467 in monthly income.)

 But there are still 13 states where there’s a coverage gap for people who earn less than the poverty level, due to those states’ refusal to accept federal funding to expand Medicaid.
 And there are pitfalls that go along with premium subsidies for individual-market health coverage – some of which people might not fully understand until they file their 2020 taxes next spring, and some of which are related to the benefits provided by the CARES Act.